--- Industrial promotion.
-A China-Africa economic and trade expo will be set up in China so that Chinese companies are incentivised to increase investment in Africa.
+--Industrial promotion.
+A China-Africa economic and trade expo will be set up in China so that Chinese companies are incentivized to increase investment in Africa.
 China will carry out 50 agricultural assistance programs, provide emergency humanitarian food aid amounting to 1 billion yuan ($147 million) to African countries affected by natural disasters, and send 500 senior agricultural experts to Africa.

--- Trade facilitation.
-China will increase imports, especially non-resource products, from Africa and support African countries in participating in China's International Import Expo.
+--Trade facilitation.
+China will increase imports, especially non-resource products, from Africa and support African countries in participating in the China International Import Expo.
 The least developed African countries will be exempted from paying exhibition stand fees.

--- Health care.
-China will upgrade 50 medical and health aid programs for Africa to modernise the health sector, whilst pursuing flagship projects such as the headquarters of the African Center for Disease Control and Prevention as well as China-Africa Friendship Hospitals.
+--Health care.
+China will upgrade 50 medical and health aid programs for Africa to modernize the health sector, whilst pursuing flagship projects such as the headquarters of the African Center for Disease Control and Prevention as well as China-Africa Friendship Hospitals.

 --People-to-people interactions.
 China will set up an institute of African studies and enhance exchanges with Africa on its civilization.
 China welcomes Africa's participation in the Silk Road International League of Theaters, the Silk Road International Museum Alliance and the Network of Silk Road Art Festivals.